jpbates13/jpbates13.github.io/README.md

 # jpbates13.github.io
-Personal website accessible at http://www.jakebates.com/
+A constantly maintained personal website that serves as a directory of my resume, personal projects, as well as other relevant documents accessible at http://www.jakebates.com/